-Make sure you have the command-line developer tools installed: xcode-select --install
+Make sure you have the command-line developer tools installed: xcode-select --install.

 You probably also want to install Homebrew.